 The renewals programme is determined in two stages.
-The renewals model, details of which are provided in the overview document, provides a long term view of the funding required to ensure that a renewals fund is sufficient to enable future asset renewals, without needing to borrow.
+The renewals model, details of which are provided in the overview document, provides a long term view of both expenditure and the depreciation funding required to ensure that a renewals fund is sufficient to enable future asset renewals, without needing to borrow.

 For wastewater, for those schemes connected to it the model is operated at the Eastern Districts Sewer Scheme level.
 It provides Asset Managers, at a scheme level, prioritised candidates based on criticality, risk, and expected asset life on for consideration for inclusion in the LTP.
-Asset Managers consider other factors such as other works that may be planned in the area, as well as local asset history, in determining final projects for the LTP.
+Asset Managers then consider factors such as other works that may be planned in the area, as well as local asset history, in determining final projects for the first ten years of the LTP.